mikhail-angelov/mongo-unit/README.md

 I was inspired by [dbUnit](http://dbunit.sourceforge.net) library, which is very popular in java world.

-> There is alternative library for mocking Mongo: [mockgoose](https://github.com/mockgoose/mockgoose)

 ## Requirements
 It works on Node.js 12+